 Related Post | The Best Beaches in Greece for Families

 Visit the Prehistoric Acropolis of Naxos

-The prehistoric acropolis is located on the north-west coast of Naxos, nearby the village of Panormos.
-The remains of the acropolis date all the way back to 25000 BC.
+The prehistoric acropolis is located on the northwest coast of Naxos, nearby the village of Panormos.
+The remains of the acropolis date all the way back to 2500 BC.

 How to get to Naxos Prehistoric Acropolis

 The easiest way to reach the prehistoric acropolis is by private car.
-However, you will have to navigate the inland mountainous regions of Naxos to get there on thin mountain roads.
-If you fancy seeing the island in a day, including the prehistoric acropolis, consider going on a bus tour around the island where there is a 30 minute stop at the site
+However, you will have to navigate the inland mountainous regions of Naxos to get there on narrow mountain roads.
+If you fancy seeing the island in a day, including the prehistoric acropolis, consider going on a bus tour around the island, where there is a 30 minute stop at the site.

 Related Post | A day trip to Ios, Greece | One Day Itinerary